• Skip to main content

 It’s in my experience an infrared heating pad is the best way to fall asleep without back pain, and feel dramatic relief for up to 6 hours – without any medication.

-Plus, it gets you the blood-boosting benefit I’ve mentioned several times earlier.
+Plus, it gets you the blood-boosting benefit I’ve mentioned several times.

 5. Lumbar Back Brace

-Mueller 255 Lumbar Support Back Brace – see how it helps others HERE
+Mueller 255 Lumbar Support Back Brace view on Amazon

 Lower back braces can sometimes help reduce acute low back pain from degenerative disc disease by limiting the motion of the spine.

-But I would caution against long-term use of a back brace, as it can lead to a weakening of the muscles.
+I would caution against the long-term use of a back brace, as it can lead to a weakening of the muscles.

 As you know, lumbar disc degeneration causes inflammation (the reason for your pain).